MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-rescap3-extension.md

 | [DesktopAppMigration](element-rescap3-desktopappmigration.md) | Specifies where to redirect user tiles and pins to a Windows Desktop Bridge app. |

 ## Remarks
-**windows.lockScreenComponent** is an empty extension declaration that supports hosting Windows Store apps inside the welcome screen.
+**windows.lockScreenComponent** is an empty extension declaration that supports hosting UWP apps inside the welcome screen.

 ## Requirements